Romulo-Moraes/rclock/README.md

 ```

 # Running the program for the first time
-Once succesfully installed, the Rclock executable is visible globally and can now be run.
-To call the executable, simply type the following command in the terminal:
+Once succesfully installed, the Rclock executable is visible globally on your system and can now be ran.
+To launch the application, simply type the following command on the terminal:

 ```sh
 rclock
 ```

-Running this command, the digital clock should be visible on screen with the default configurations.
+After running this command, the digital clock should be visible on screen with the default configurations.

 # Configuring a new color to the clock
-One of the most attractive features of the Rclock is the ability of set new colors for each component, there's a variety of command-line flags that can define new colors for each piece of the clock.
+One of the most attractive features of the Rclock is the ability of set new colors for each component, there is a variety of command-line flags that can define new colors for each piece of the clock.

 ## Available colors
 The Rclock has a set of built-in colors that are available to be used in any Rclock component.